-We partner across the tech industry, government and NGOs and leverage technology to combat predatory behavior, rescue victims, and protect vulnerable children.
+We partner across the tech industry, government and NGOs and leverage technology to combat predatory behavior, accelerate victim identification, and protect vulnerable children.

 The Thorn Technology Task Force is comprised of more than 20 technology companies that lend their knowledge, time and resources to the work that we do.